roshiajin-kunai/sakkamade.github.io/_posts/doll/2021-02-19-autodoll-extra-5.md

 "Um-huh.
 Apparently Yugg-chan's stage appears to be as far as here."
 "Stage?"
-"Farewell, Mama-Yuu!
+"Farewell, mama-Yuu!
 Let's meet again!"

 Upon Yugg-chan waved a hand, the consciousness of Yuuyami leaped once anew.